hphelion/documentation/moonshot/install.overview.md

 * Cinder (Volume Connectivity Service)&mdash; An OpenStack service to provide volume management.

-* Quantum (Neutron) (Network Connectivity Service)&mdash; An OpenStack service to create and provision virtual networks.
+* Neutron (Network Connectivity Service)&mdash; An OpenStack service to create and provision virtual networks.

 * Swift (OpenStack Object Store) &mdash; An OpenStack service to store and retrieve lots of data in virtual containers.